 Check out my review of the ThermoPro TP510 Digital Deep Fry Thermometer with an 8-inch long temperature probe.

 However, can you use a meat thermometer for oil?
 To help you figure this out, this article will take a quick look at the different types of thermometer available and their uses in the kitchen.Learn more about the CDN DTC450 Digital Candy/Deep Fry/Pre-Programmed & Programmable Thermometer on Amazon

 Types of Kitchen Thermometers

-If your thermometer is called a meat thermometer, then it is likely that it will only read temperatures up to 200 degrees Fahrenheit and can be used for all types of meat as well as poultry and fish.
-They come in analog and digital versions, and they generally can be classified into two types:
+If your thermometer is called a meat thermometer, most quality ones can read temperatures over 400 degrees Fahrenheit and can be used for all types of meat as well as poultry and fish.
+They come in digital versions, and they generally can be classified into two types: